 Since its birth, rock music has been seen as a revolutionary force and an agent of social change.
 But Pink Floyd’s show in Venice, Italy, on July 15, 1989, unintentionally resulted in the mayor and the entire city council resigning in the aftermath of their performance.

-''Historic centers should not be used for performances that are incompatible with their historic nature,'' Augusto Salvadori, a former Venice commissioner for tourism told The New York Times. ''If they want rock, let them do it in a football stadium, but not in the Piazza San Marco.”
+"Historic centers should not be used for performances that are incompatible with their historic nature," Augusto Salvadori, a former Venice commissioner for tourism told the New York Times.
+"If they want rock, let them do it in a football stadium, but not in the Piazza San Marco.”

-The outrage was immediate.
-"This wasn't a cultural event," former Rome mayor Renato Nicolini told The Washington Post, "but a great commercial enterprise promoted by television and the record industry."
+Still, the outrage was immediate.
+"This wasn't a cultural event," former Rome mayor Renato Nicolini told Washington Post, "but a great commercial enterprise promoted by television and the record industry."
 At a public meeting two days later, Mayor Antonio Casellati took a similar defense, saying that there was “unusual pressure” from RAI, the state-run television network that profited from the concert.

-But his attempts at spin were shouted down with "Resign, resign, you've turned Venice into a toilet."
+His attempts at spin were drowned out with shouting: "Resign, resign, you've turned Venice into a toilet."
 The Venetians got their wish.
-Before the end of the week, the entire city council had resigned, taking Casellati — who was elected by a coalition in the council — down with them.
+Before the end of the week, the entire city council had stepped down, taking Casellati — who was elected by a coalition in the council — with them.

 You Think You Know Pink Floyd?